monalraut/monalraut/README.md

 - 👋 Hi, I’m Monal Raut.
 - 🌱 I’m a Data Analyst with a passion for learning.
-- ⭐️ This is where I share all my SQL , Excel and Python projects.
+- ⭐️ This is where I share all my SQL, Excel and Python projects.

 <!---